prabhat5172992/prabhat5172992/README.md

-# 🎉 Prabhat Ranjan - Associate Tech Lead 🎉
+# 🎉 Prabhat Ranjan - Team Lead Software Engineering 🎉

 Welcome to my resume repository!
 I am a Tech Lead with **8.6 years** of experience in web development, specializing in building **scalable and efficient** web applications using modern JavaScript frameworks.